aradhana1807/nyancard/README.md

 # mycard

-A Flutter app made with my love for anime while studying Flutter
+A very primitive Flutter app made with my love for anime while studying Flutter